 Tigard offers housing in planned neighborhoods and newly developed subdivisions ranging in price from $375,000 for a 3 bedroom 2 bath home built in the 70's; a new construction 4 bedroom 2.5 bath home in the low to mid $500,000s; up to a very large 4-5 bedroom newer home with a view for $600,000 and up to $900,000 on Bull Mountain. the average for Bull Mountain is $500,000-$650,000.
 New construction on the west and south sides of this area have kept prices in check somewhat while other parts of the area have shot up over the past 4 years.

-Adjacent to Tigard is King City, traditionally a senior community it now has just one area left that is designated +55 Summerfield.
-King City offers a wonderful selection of small to mid-size homes, condos, and apartments with golf course and country club amenities.
+Adjacent to Tigard is King City, traditionally a senior community it now has just one area left that is designated +55, Summerfield.
+King City offers a wonderful selection of small to mid-size homes, condos, and apartments with golf course and country club amenities. shopping for daily needs is within walking distance as well as a few restauraunts and coffee shops.
 This is an affordable and convenient place to retire.
 There are also some newer neighborhoods in King City and talk of more in the coming years.
+These newer neighborhoods, on the west side of King City are full of residents of all ages and families with children.
+Only Sumerfield, the planned community on the Eastern side of King City remains a +55 community.
 Check out our Tigard Pinterest Page

 Wilsonville is the Gateway to Oregon's wine country, and is situated in the lush horticultural growing area of Oregon's Willamette Valley.
 Wilsonville is also the location of major high technology companies such as Mentor Graphics, Flir, Tektronix and Xerox along with the new Oregon Institute of Technology Campus.
 With the Willamette River flowing through town and acres of public parks and gardens within the city, Wilsonville is a special place to work and live.
 Located just 17 miles south of Portland and spanning both sides of I-5, Wilsonville is still a small community.
 Surrounded by farmland and expensive small acreage properties, this is the perfect place for country folk and horse lovers.
 For an upscale lifestyle on a mini-farm, horse property, or river front estate look there are many in the Pete's Mountain, Parrett Mountain, and in the Stafford valley.
 These rural properties can run from 700s to multi-million dollar estates.
 The very exclusive Oregon Golf Club is located on top of Pete's Mountain in Wilsonville.